ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 }
 ```

 > **Note** the `'today'` shortcut currently only exist in `Vanilla-Calendar-Picker` fork, however the rest of the settings should be similar, visit `Vanilla-Calendar-Pro` [settings](https://vanilla-calendar.pro/docs/reference/additionally/settings) website for all other options.
-The hope is to drop the fork whenever the original project receives all missing features.
+The hope is to hopefully drop the fork whenever the original project receives all missing features.

 ### Multiple-Select
-Please note that in previous version we were simply re-exporting the `MultipleSelectOption` interface from the `Multiple-Select-Vanilla` library for convenience, however re-exporting is typically discouraged by the TypeScript team and so it was removed in this release.
+Please note that in previous versions we were simply re-exporting the `MultipleSelectOption` interface from the `Multiple-Select-Vanilla` library for convenience, however re-exporting is typically discouraged by the TypeScript team and so it was removed in this release.
 The change is quite simple, you simply need to import the `MultipleSelectOption` interface from the `multiple-select-vanilla` external library.

 ```diff
 - import { MultipleSelectOption } from '@slickgrid-universal/common';